codykonior/Jojoba/README.md

 #### Example

 Any function using Jojoba needs a minimum of:
-* A string type ValueFromPipeline argument with a name or alias of InputObject.
-This may also have an attribute of ValueFromPipelineByPropertyValue.
+* A string type ValueFromPipeline or ValueFromPipelineByPropertyName argument with a name or alias of InputObject.
 * A ValueFromRemainingArguments argument of any name.
 Any switches for Jojoba will use the -Jojoba prefix.
 * `Start-Jojoba {}` wrapping code in the process block.
 * `Publish-Jojoba` in the end block.

-It's fine for other parameters to be in use as well.
+Any parameters not sent through the pipeline will be serialized to strings and so should be limited to simple types: ints, strings, bools, and switches.

 ``` powershell
 function Test-ComputerPing {